 The following indicates what vital, land, probate, and court records are in Seminole county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Seminole County Clerk of the Circuit Court / County Clerk has Marriage Records from 1913, Land Records from 1913, Probate Records from 1913 and Court Records from 1913.
 The County Clerk of the Circuit Court / County Clerk is custodian of all records of all predecessor courts, whether justice of the peace, city, county, probate, civil, or criminal.

 - Seminole County Tax Collector collects all real estate taxes including postponed and delinquent, all county revenues in addition to the research and issue tax deed applications.
 Our department is the holder of tax records and assessed values.

 - Seminole County Health Department has copies of Birth & Death certificates.
 Also has computer access from 1917 to present for birth records for the entire state as well as births that occurred in this county.

 - Learn More: State of Florida Census Records

 - U.S. Federal Population Schedules: 1920, 1930, 1940

 - State Population Schedules: 1867-1945

 - Selected U.S. Federal Census Agriculture Schedules: None